Kobo Libra 2: Two-minute review

 - Sideloaded fonts supported

 We’ve been massive fans of the Kobo experience here at TechRadar – the UX is clean and keeps on improving with each firmware release.
-The latest update, however, has moved the Wishlist tab from out of ‘Discover’ and nestled it under the ‘More’ tab on the home screen – we think it’s old spot under the Discover tab was better, but this is us just nitpicking, really.
+The update that debuted with the Libra 2, however, moved the Wishlist tab from out of ‘Discover’ and nestled it under the ‘More’ tab on the home screen – we think it’s old spot under the Discover tab was better, but this is us just nitpicking, really, and it didn't take long to get used to it.

 It’s pretty hard to fault the reading experience of a Kobo, particularly one that can be oriented in either landscape or portrait mode, or locked into either orientation.
 No matter how you like to read, the text on screen rotates instantaneously.
 In similar fashion, page refreshes are clean and barely noticeable.